What Is the Role of a Special Needs Trust or Supplemental Needs Trust in Maryland Medicaid Planning?

 Medicaid is a federal and state program that provides a range of financial benefits, including payment of long-term care costs for elders who meet the strict eligibility criteria.
 Medicaid rules and regulations differ from state to state — and so does the name of the program.
 In Maryland, the Medicaid program is called Medical Assistance.
 The terms Medicaid and Medical Assistance are interchangeable in Maryland.

 Medicaid planning is part of long-term care planning.
 This focused planning preserves an elder’s assets to the greatest extent possible, while using available strategies and tools to meet Medicaid income and asset eligibility requirements.

 In appropriate circumstances, Maryland Medicaid planning may include using a Special Needs Trust or Supplemental Needs Trust to help a disabled elder qualify for Medicaid benefits.
 When the trust meets legal requirements, it can enable the elder to become eligible for Medicaid benefits in situations where otherwise they would not meet the strict eligibility requirements.

 What Is a Special Needs or Supplemental Needs Trust?

 The terms Special Needs Trusts and Supplemental Needs Trusts are used interchangeably.
 They describe a specific type of trust, created pursuant to complex federal and state legal requirements.

-The State of Maryland specifically declares in legislation that it is state policy “to encourage the use of a special needs trust or supplemental needs trust by an individual of any age with disabilities to preserve funds to provide for the needs of the individual not met by public benefits and to enhance quality of life.”
+The State of Maryland specifically declares in legislation that it is state policy “to encourage the use of a special needs or supplemental needs trust by an individual of any age with disabilities to preserve funds to provide for the needs of the individual not met by public benefits and to enhance quality of life.”
 As such, these types of trusts are an essential part of Medicaid planning for disabled elders in Maryland.

 To use a Special Needs Trust or and Supplemental Needs Trust as part of Medicaid planning, a senior needs to be disabled under Maryland law.
 The statute defines that term as follows: